 Assistant curators with a master's degree can go on to complete a doctoral program, which will offer more employment prospects.
 Curators working in smaller facilities can pursue positions in larger museums or consider self-employment, working as a consultant to several facilities.
 Assistant curators may also advance through the ranks to museum director.
 Larger museums and educational facilities usually require curators to conduct research projects (and publish their findings) to qualify for advancement.

 Assistant curators are expected to have a relatively high level of education and experience, considering the pay and number of available jobs.
-This field is expected to grow at an average rate through 2024.
+This field is expected to grow at a faster than average rate through 2028.
 Salary varies widely depending on the institution and job role.